 Ideal For: Households with a few users who stream videos, engage in light gaming, or have children attending online classes.

 Typical Activities: Moderate browsing, light gaming, and streaming TV.
-Speeds at the lower end of this range (25 Mbps) may struggle to maintain smooth TV streaming during busy periods with three users.
-For a more reliable experience, consider a minimum speed of 40 Mbps.
+Speeds at the lower end of this range (25 Mb) may struggle to maintain smooth TV streaming during busy periods with three users.
+For a more reliable experience, consider a minimum speed of 40 Mb.

 Ideal For: Families with multiple users who frequently stream, game, or work from home, especially those needing faster upload speeds.